alxbel/win-installers-cleanup/README.md

 # Win Installers Cleanup
-DESCRIPTION
+##DESCRIPTION

-WinInstallersCleanup is a tool for:
+Win Installers Cleanup is a tool for:

 * Identify orphaned patches and files in %WINDIR%\Installer folder
 * Backup those files to disk drive different from system drive